Dry Herb Guide

 - Anyone who never wants to maintain or charge a device.

-- Using sticky concentrates—unless the vaporizer is specifically designed for both.
+- Using sticky concentrates, unless the vaporizer is specifically designed for both.

-Why try a dry herb vaporizer: If you want to treat your lungs more gently while still enjoying flower, vaporizers are an excellent upgrade.
+If you want to treat your lungs more gently while still enjoying flower, vaporizers are an excellent upgrade.
 They're efficient, more discreet, and give you more control over how each session feels.

 Bowl Pieces for Bongs

-Joint sizes and gender: most modern pieces use 10mm, 14mm, or 18mm joints, in either male or female styles.
-Matching your bowl size and gender to your bong is important for a proper fit and seal.
+Most modern pieces use 10mm, 14mm, or 18mm joints in either male or female styles.
+Matching your bowl size and âgenderâ to your bong is important for a proper fit and seal.

 Best for: